davekilian/davekilian.github.com/_posts/2024-11-28-consensus-v2.markdown

 }
 ```

-The idea is that any thread that wants to get a user of the day picks a random user ID, but only the first pick of the day actually takes effect and becomes the random user of the day; all other `tryInitialize()` calls silently do nothing because the user of the day has already been initialized.
+The idea here is that any thread that wants to get a user of the day picks a random user ID, but only the first pick of the day actually takes effect and becomes the random user of the day; all other `tryInitialize()` calls silently do nothing because the write-once variable for today has already been picked.
+(Of course, we need some way to get a new `WriteOnce<User>` each day, but we won't worry about that for now.)

-TODO walk through what happens normally, multithreaded, distributed
+Just as we wanted, the guarantees provided by the `WriteOnce<T>` are conferred to the calling code: passing in a thread-safe `WriteOnce` above makes `getUserOfTheDay` thread-safe, and passing in a distrubted `WriteOnce` makes `getUserOfTheDay` distributed with no further work on the part of `getUserOfTheDay()`.
+Pretty nifty, huh?
+Now let's try it again on the other solution.

 ### Order Cancellation